How to connect Alexa and Cortana

 Using Alexa on Windows

 Adding Alexa to Cortana is a little different, and you can't do it with your phone.
-Instead, you'll need a Windows 10 ($100 at Amazon.com) PC.
+Instead, you'll need a Windows 10 PC.

 That said, it's just as easy.
 Open Cortana by clicking the icon in your taskbar or by pressing Windows key + S.